 The court observed that the student had over 12 years in school without a recording device, yet he “has been happy, has loved school, and has made continuous and significant progress.”
 In addition, district staff testified that the device would not support the student’s education—and it may actually hinder it by making the school's staff and his peers uncomfortable.
 Perhaps most telling was the parents’ inability to answer the court’s question: What exactly were they going to do with the four or five hours of recordings each evening?

 The court noted that one of the requirements of an ADA accommodation claim involves showing the “effectiveness” of the proposed accommodation.
-Specifically, does the proposed accommodation offer a benefit in the form of increased access to a public service?
-The court concluded the parents failed to show that the recording device would provide the student with a demonstrable benefit, and thus, the parents were unable to prove a necessary element of an ADA claim.
+Specifically, does the proposed accommodation offer a benefit in the form of increased access to

 The ability to record is nothing new but the means to go about it are more sophisticated than ever.
 Because some states are “one-party consent” states, a student may not always need to ask permission to record.
 School districts should review their policies regarding recording—many

 Christina Peer is chair of the Education Law Group at Walter | Haverfield, located in Cleveland, Ohio.
 Peer provides counsel to boards of education on student discipline, collective bargaining agreements, First Amendment, public records requests, and social media issues.
 She also counsels boards of education, administrators, and teachers on matters related to students with disabilities.
 She can be reached at firstname.lastname@example.org or at 216-928-2918.

 Peter Zawadski is an attorney at Walter | Haverfield who focuses his practice on education law as well as labor and employment matters.
 He can be reached at email@example.com and at 216-928-2920.